⚠️ IMPORTANT LEGAL DISCLAIMER

 No spam.
 Unsubscribe anytime.
 Personal investing journal shared for educational purposes only.

 Companies that create new categories capture 76% of market value and maintain 50%+ market share.
-We invest in category designers, not category participants.
+This approach invests in category designers, not category participants—businesses that define entirely new markets rather than compete in existing ones.